AndreasLudviksen/omniplan-exporter/README.md

 - `main.py`: The main module that processes the XML file and inserts data into the SQLite database.
 - `test_main.py`: Unit tests for the main module.
-- `Skatteetaten - Modernisert Utvikleropplevelse - Nedstrippet for Analyse og plattform.xml`: Sample XML file used for processing.
+- `omniplan.xml`: Sample XML file used for processing.
+(Not included in repo - based on MS Plan export from Omniplan)

 ## How It Works